Putin rates US talks ‘highly’, says Russia ready to negotiate over Ukraine

 Russia’s president says that he is ready for new negotiations to take place and that Ukraine will not be excluded.

-Russian President Vladimir Putin has said he was briefed on the outcome of Russia-US talks in Saudi Arabia and was pleased with the results, according to Russian news agencies.
+Russian President Vladimir Putin has said he was briefed on the outcome of Russia-US talks in Saudi Arabia and was pleased with the results, according to Russian news agencies, amid soaring tensions between the US and Ukraine.

 “Yes, I have been informed.
 I rate them highly, there are results,” he was quoted as saying by the Interfax news agency on Wednesday.
 “In my opinion, we made the first step to restore work in various areas of mutual interests”.